 Those 5lbs are showing up clearly for me.
 I can see it in my boobs, my face and very clearly in my waist.
 These pants came up further, covering up more of my belly.
 My love handles are going in as well, which is one of the big benefits I’m looking for.

 With results like these I’m truly motivated to go work out this week!
 Except, I am on my cycle this week and I usually hate to work out during that time.
 We’ll see how it goes.
 I’ll try to at least get out for a walk this evening.

-This biggest win for me in all of this is that I maintained my weight loss through the weekend.
+The biggest win for me in all of this is that I maintained my weight loss through the weekend.
 I can’t tell you how many times I’ve tried to do strict keto and my weekends completely undo all my hard work.
-I credit that to my amazing babe as I spend the majority of my weekends with him and he’s a big supporter of my dietary changes.
 It’s a refreshing feeling to be moving forward immediately with my fasting focusing on losing more weight instead of having to lose a pound or two from my weekend first.

 How I Feel on Fasting Days